About me

 Some specific actions I have taken towards these goals are: make most of my data and code available in open-source repositories, as well as sharing educational resources that may be useful for other people, such as this repo, with some Linux configuration files and tips about tools; this repo with examples of how to perform bootstrap with Python; and this repo with the source code of my PhD thesis in LaTeX.
 I also try to be active on StackOverflow and similar platforms.
 In an attempt to contribute to more accessible science, I am committed to promote publication venues (conferences and journals) that are open-access and have low registration or publication fees.
 Specifically, I have decided not to submit first-author manuscripts to for-profit organisations, and I try to encourage the same policy when I am not the first author.
 In the same spirit, I am building a list of publication venues in both machine learning and neuroscience, where I highlight their open-access policy and fees, as well as whether they are run by not-for-profit or for-profit organisations.

-Finally, I joined this initiative to build a list of machine learning mentors to help mitigate systematic discriminations in academia.
+Finally, I often participate as mentor in initiatives to support students from under-represented groups, such as the AI4Good Lab, the Fatima Fellowship or LatinX in AI.
 If you consider yourself a member of a discriminated group and think that I could help you with something (for example, reviewing a manuscript, application, CV, etc.), please do not hesitate to get in touch, without any need to justify in which way you consider yourself discriminated against.

 Beyond research

 If I had a second life, I would like to be a musician at a symphonic orchestra.
 I guess it is because I have played the violin since I have memories.
 Fortunately, this life has also given me the chance to play the violin at several orchestras and in a band in Berlin, The Broken Jug Ramblers, among many other unforgettable musical experiences.
-I also played the bagpipe with a big pipe band from Madrid, Lume de Biqueira, which was a lot of fun.
+I also played the bagpipe with a big pipe band from Madrid, Lume de Biqueira, which was a lot of fun and I love to join them when I am back in Madrid.